jakegreif/EDA_Final_Project/Data/ReadMe_Files/README_USGS_Site08053000.md

 ## Summary
 This dataset was prepared for Jake Greif's final project for Environmental Data Analytics (ENV 872L) at Duke University, Spring 2019

-The dataset contains streamflow data from the USGS streamflow gage site 08053000 (Elm Fork Trinity River near Lewisville, TX).
+The dataset contains streamflow data from the USGS streamflow gage site 08049500 (West Fork Trinity River near Grand Prairie, TX).

 ## Database Information
 Data were collected from the U.S. Geological Survey's Water Data website.
 More information can be found here: https://waterdata.usgs.gov/nwis